 In-vitro fertilization (IVF) is a method of infertility treatment in which the sperm and the egg (oocyte) are combined outside the body for fertilization to occur.
 A doctor then transfers the resulting embryo(s) to the uterus to develop naturally.

-IVF bypasses the fallopian tubes and accordingly patients with damaged or absent fallopian tubes can become pregnant.
+IVF bypasses the fallopian tubes and accordingly patients with damaged or absent fallopian tubes are often candidates for IVF.
 This technique has also been instrumental in helping patients with endometriosis, severe male factor infertility, and many other disorders to become pregnant.

 The Fertility Center of Charleston offers a variety of modifications to the standard IVF process to help patients with specific disorders.
-We offer intracytoplasmic sperm injection (ICSI) for couples with male factor infertility, preimplantation genetic diagnosis (PGD) for couples with genetic disorders and comparative genomic hybridization (CGH) for patients needing a more comprehensive genetic analysis.
+We offer intracytoplasmic sperm injection (ICSI) for couples with male factor infertility, preimplantation genetic diagnosis (PGD) for couples with genetic disorders and preimplantation genetic screening (PGS) for patients needing a more comprehensive genetic analysis.

 Copyright 2020 The Fertility Center of Charleston | Sitemap